ricco-venterea/ricco-venterea.github.io/_pages/quotes.md

 Here is a current list of quotes I have collected over the years.
-I feel they represent my beliefs and views of the cosmos and of myself in research.
+I feel they represent myself in research and views of the cosmos.

 - Study hard what interests you the most in the most undisciplined, irreverent and original manner possible. - Richard Feynman